Better experience in portrait mode.

 <nil>

-Although he loves music, Kris sometimes got tired of busking and once thought about working in an office.
+Although he loves music, Kris sometimes felt bored busking and had thought about working in an office.
 However, his lack of a diploma and his body covered in tattoos made him pessimistic.

 <nil>

-Kris feels that the salary he would get would not be enough because the salary offers for his level of education would be below the minimum wage, especially since he is already married.
+Kris feels that the salary he would get would not be enough because the salary offered for his level of education would be below the minimum wage, especially since he is already married.

 <nil>

 Currently, although their income is uncertain, they can earn hundreds of thousands per day.
-In a month, they can even make millions of rupiah.
+In a month, they can even pocket millions of rupiah.

 <nil>

-"Here we can make a turnover of 100 thousand to 150 thousand a day, not certain, sometimes more.
-Well, net, in a month we can earn a profit of 3 million to 5 million, we have been trapped in a comfort zone, if you say whether we are comfortable or not, well, we are not comfortable after years on the road even though we have the skill to play musical instruments, there is definitely a sense of boredom too," Kris shared.
+"Here we can earn a turnover of 100 thousand to 150 thousand a day, not certain, sometimes more.
+Well, gross, in a month we can make a profit of 3 million to 5 million, we have already gotten stuck in the comfort zone, if you say whether we feel comfortable or not, well, not really comfortable after years on the road even though we have the skill to play musical instruments, there is definitely a sense of boredom too," Kris shared.

 <nil>

-The man who grew up in Depok admitted to idolizing David Garrett, a violinist from Germany, as well as Indonesian violinists like Didiet Violin and Hendri Lamiri.
-"These two local violinists play the violin very beautifully," he said enthusiastically.
+The man who grew up in Depok admitted to idolizing David Garrett, the German violinist, as well as Indonesian violinists like Didiet Violin and Hendri Lamiri.
+"These two local violinists play very beautifully," he said enthusiastically.

 <nil>